gravitational/teleport/rfd/0014-session-2FA.md

 controlled), along with Teleport credentials on those machines.

-Since Teleport keys and certificates are stored on disk, an attacker can download them to their own machine and have up to 12hrs of access via Teleport.
+Since Teleport keys and certificates are stored on disk, an attacker can exfiltrate them to their own machine and have up to 12hrs of access via Teleport.

 To mitigate this risk, a legitimate user needs to authenticate with a 2nd factor (usually a U2F hardware token) for every session.
 This is in addition to